flame-engine/flame/packages/flame_3d/ROADMAP.md

 # Roadmap

-In the interested of transparency, we provide a high-level detail of the roadmap for adding 3D support to Flame.
+In the interest of transparency, we provide a high-level detail of the roadmap for adding 3D support to Flame.
 We hope this roadmap will help others in making plans and priorities based on the work we are doing and potentially contribute back to the project itself.